Joramco Hosts Local Media for a Peek at Business Updates and Future Plans

-(MENAFN- Asdaa-amman) Amman, Jordan - October xx, 2023) —Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), recently organized a field tour of its facilities at the Queen Alia International Airport for a group of Jordanian media and press representatives.
+(MENAFN- Asdaa BCW) Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), recently organized a field tour of its facilities at the Queen Alia International Airport for a group of Jordanian media and press representatives.
 The purpose of this tour was to raise public awareness about the MRO industry in the country.
 Joramco's CEO, Fraser Currie, and senior management team were present during the tour.

 The CEO highlighted to local media Joramco’s 2023 business growth and future plans as the company is constantly improving its operational strategy and providing customers with a seamless multi-channel experience.
 This aligns with Joramco's vision to become a global leader in maintenance, repair, and overhaul of commercial aircraft.
 In addition to initiating a strategic expansion plan to develop operations, strengthen infrastructure, and meet growing demand.
 The expansion includes adding a new hangar for maintenance operations and aircraft lines.
 Joramco has also expanded on its corporate social responsibility initiatives, including humanitarian and development projects.